-While apple cider vinegar can, for the most part, seriously boost your digestive health, there are some stomach conditions that this acidic substance will only make worse.
-For instance, if you have Helicobacter pylori—the bacteria linked to ulcers—apple cider vinegar (and the acid it contains) can cause even more irritation, warns Abel.
+While apple cider vinegar can, for the most part, boost your digestive health, there are some stomach conditions that this acidic substance will only make worse.
+One example is if you have Helicobacter pylori, the type of bacteria linked to ulcers.
+Unfortunately, apple cider vinegar (and the acid it contains) can cause even more irritation, warns Abel.
 If you have any doubts about drinking ACV—regardless of the reason—consult your doctor beforehand.

-Drinking apple cider vinegar isn’t the only way to benefit: You can use this super-substance to banish acne and dandruff, ease a sunburn, and for all sorts of other beauty benefits.
-But there’s a right and a wrong way to use ACV on your skin, too.
-“Whether you’re using ACV as a toner, to remove blemishes, or to treat infections, it’s crucial that you dilute it and minimize the contact with your skin,” says Caleb Backe, a health and wellness expert for Maple Holistics.
+Taking apple cider vinegar for your skin doesn’t always involve drinking.
+You can use ACV for its beauty benefits.
+It may help banish acne and dandruff or even ease a sunburn.
+But there’s a right and a wrong way to use ACV on your skin.
+“Whether you’re using ACV as a toner, to remove blemishes, or to treat infections, it’s crucial that you dilute it and minimize the contact with your skin,” says New York City resident Caleb Backe, a certified personal trainer and a health and wellness expert for Maple Holistics.
 “Prolonged exposure to the highly acidic vinegar can actually kill skin cells, erode your skin, and even leave you with semi-permanent chemical burns.”
-Again, sticking to one part vinegar to eight or ten parts water is the usual recommended amount.
+Again, sticking to one part vinegar to eight or ten parts water is the recommended amount.

 Next, check out 10 home remedies that have science to back them up.